 If you are a professional in an emerging industry, like gaming, data science, cloud computing, digital marketing etc., that has promising career opportunities, this is your chance to be featured in #CareerKiPaathshaala.
 Fill up this form today!

 Rrashima is a senior corporate analyst with over 20 years of experience in the corporate sector.
 She is also a prolific writer and poet and her articles, stories and poems are regularly published in leading national and international literary magazines, journals and periodicals.
-Rrashima is also a keen fitness enthusiast, an ardent traveller and a voracious reader.
+Rrashima is the author of the bestselling book "A Break In Love".

 My romantic bubble around Karva Chauth burst at 19.
 My friend's diabetic mother collapsed on the floor due to the fasting.
 Her MIL called her 'spoilt' & her husband was nowhere to be seen!

 "Why did you bow?"
 One of his friends looked at him with deep disappointment.
 "You are now destined to be a joru ka gulaam for the rest of your life."